 If you find yourself in the position of being rejected from medical school, understand that you’re not alone.
-In fact, most students who apply find themselves in your shoes.
+In fact, many students who apply find themselves in your shoes.
 Every year, over 50,000 students apply to medical school, but 60% are rejected.
-After a medical school rejection, what are the best next steps to take?
-I’ll walk you through the process, step by step.

 It’s for this reason, in addition to the added cost and additional work, that we always advise students to apply only when they’re ready.
 Rushing an application does no one any favors.
 That being said, if you do find yourself in the position of being a reapplicant, following the steps laid out in this post will place you in a much stronger position.

 Step 1 | Accurately Assess Your Medical School Application

 After a rejection, or really any obstacle you face in life, you have three main options.
 First, give up.
 Second, try the same thing expecting different results—the definition of insanity.
 Or third, learn from your mistakes and improve.
 Unfortunately, option number three is not as common as you may think, but in most cases, it’s the right option.

 If you’ve spent any time on SDN or Reddit or asked your premed advisor, you have likely heard conflicting advice on how to proceed as a reapplicant.
 Let’s set the record straight.

 The first step as a reapplicant is to determine why you weren’t accepted during your first medical school application cycle.
 Accurately assessing the shortcomings of your application will provide the building blocks from which we’ll build your personalized plan in the subsequent steps.